 Cash and cash equivalents are defined as short-term, highly liquid investments with original maturities of 90 days or less at the date of purchase.
-Cash deposits are all in reputable financial institutions in the United States and as of June 30, 2021 and December 31, 2020, cash and cash equivalents consisted of cash on deposit with U.S. banks denominated in U.S. dollars and investments in interest bearing money market funds.
+Cash deposits are all in reputable financial institutions in the United States and as of June 30, 2022 and December 31, 2021.
+Cash and cash equivalents consisted of cash on deposit with U.S. banks, including the Company's bank account for its Australia subsidiary, denominated in U.S. dollars and Australian dollars and investments in interest bearing money market funds.